rajvineet968/AyurSutra-/README.md

-# AyurSutra-
+# 🌿 AyurSutra – Panchakarma Management Software

+## 📌 Background
-Background:- Panchakarma is gaining global recognition for detoxification, rejuvenation, and chronic disease management, contributing significantly to the projected USD 16 billion Ayurveda market by 2026.
+Panchakarma is gaining global recognition for **detoxification, rejuvenation, and chronic disease management**, contributing to the projected **USD 16 billion Ayurveda market by 2026**.

-However, the lack of dedicated management software leads to:
+However, the absence of specialized management software leads to:
-      -Inefficient manual scheduling and documentation
+- ❌ Inefficient manual scheduling and documentation
-      -Inconsistent therapy quality across centers
+- ❌ Inconsistent therapy quality across centers
-      -Limited digital patient management Advancements in healthcare IT and digital therapeutics present a timely opportunity to develop a software solution that integrates traditional        authenticity with modern efficiency.
+- ❌ Limited digital patient management

+With the rise of **Healthcare IT and Digital Therapeutics**, there is a timely opportunity to build a solution that integrates **traditional authenticity** with **modern efficiency**.
-Description:- The Panchakarma Management Software will feature automated therapy scheduling and provide notifications to patients regarding the necessary pre- and post-procedure precautions.

-#The software will include:-
+---

+## 💡 Description
+**AyurSutra** is a **Panchakarma Management Software** designed to:
+- Automate **therapy scheduling** for practitioners and patients
+- Provide **notifications** about essential **pre- and post-procedure precautions**
+- Enhance patient care with **real-time tracking** and **feedback systems**

+---

+## 🚀 Core Features
+### 1. 🗓️ Automated Therapy Scheduling
+- Smart scheduling for both practitioners and patients
--Automated therapy scheduling system:-  to plan and manage therapy sessions automatically.
+- Modify and manage therapy sessions effortlessly
--Notification system:-  to alert patients about pre-procedure and post-procedure precautions they need to follow.

--Innovative Features:-
-    -Real-Time Therapy Tracking: Allow patients and practitioners to view therapy progress, upcoming sessions and personalized recovery milestones.
+- View upcoming sessions in an interactive calendar

+### 2. 🔔 Pre- & Post-Procedure Notification System
+- Automated reminders for patients on **precautions and care**
+- Supports multiple channels: **In-app, SMS, and Email**
+- Customizable notifications for different therapy types

+---

+## 🌟 Innovative Features
+- **📊 Real-Time Therapy Tracking**: Track progress, milestones, and session updates in real time
-    -Visualization Tools: Use graphs and progress bars to track improvements based on patient responses and feedback.
+- **📈 Visualization Tools**: Graphs and progress bars for improvements based on feedback
-    -Integrated Feedback Loop: Enable patients to report symptoms, side effects or improvements after each session, refining schedules or precautions as needed.

--Expected solution:- The software should address both core functionality and innovative enhancements to ensure usability, efficiency and patient-centric care.

-Platform should contain:-
-    •The platform should have automated therapy scheduling Feature for both patients and practitioners to schedule, modify, and view upcoming therapy sessions.

-Pre- and Post-Procedure Notification System:-
-    •Automated alerts and reminders to patients regarding the necessary precautions before and after procedures.
-    •Customizable notification channels (in-app, SMS, email)
+- **💬 Integrated Feedback Loop**: Patients can log symptoms, side effects, and recovery notes after each session, helping refine care

+---

+## 🎯 Expected Solution
+AyurSutra aims to deliver a platform that ensures:
+- ✅ Usability & efficiency for practitioners
+- ✅ Personalization & patient-centric care
+- ✅ Consistency & quality across therapy centers

+---